chaobrain/saiunit/README.md

 The official documentation is hosted on Read the Docs: [https://saiunit.readthedocs.io](https://saiunit.readthedocs.io)

-## Unit-aware computation ecosystem
+## Ecosystem

-`saiunit` has been deeply integrated into following diverse projects, such as:
+`SAIUnit` has been deeply integrated into following diverse projects, such as:

 - [``brainstate``](https://github.com/chaobrain/brainstate): A State-based Transformation System for Program Compilation and Augmentation
 - [``braintaichi``](https://github.com/chaobrain/braintaichi): Leveraging Taichi Lang to customize brain dynamics operators